Alto de Perdón, the Hill of Forgiveness

 When we lay down our pack for the day, we may think about what burdens we might carry in our minds or hearts.
 How can we lay those down as well?
 The Hill of Forgiveness is an excellent place to put some of those burdens to rest as you trudge up the difficult terrain.
 Allow yourself to feel the strain of your body work away your resistance to letting go your grudge, your blame, your guilt.
 When you reach the summit, exult in the freedom of forgiveness.

 Hunter Van Wagenen’s Camino experiences began in 2007, and he enjoys sharing the humorous and the miraculous stories, in addition to practical advice he has lived and collected.
-His dream is to live in Spain helping pilgrims on the Camino de Santiago.
-He currently lives in Greensboro, NC with his wife Stephie, who will walk her first Camino this summer with Hunter.
+He and his wife Stephie currently live in Greensboro, NC with their son Asher.
+Their dream is to move to Spain in 2020 to extend hospitality to pilgrims walking the Camino.
 Hunter@CaminoProvisions.com